Living in Malaysia: The Expat Guide for 2023

 Living in Malaysia: The Expat Guide

 For many expats, choosing to live in Malaysia is the obvious choice.
-As of 2023, there are around 250,000 expats living in Malaysia – nearly a full percentage point of the country’s total population.
+There are currently around 250,000 foreign expats living in Malaysia – nearly a whole percentage point of the country’s total population.

-The country is also known for its excellent healthcare system and high-quality education, making it an attractive option for families and retirees.
-It certainly helps that Malaysia is one of few countries in Southeast Asia where foreigners can own land – not just a condo unit.
+The country is known for its excellent healthcare system and high-quality education, making it an attractive option for families and retirees.
+It also helps that Malaysia is one of few Southeast Asian countries where foreigners can own land – not just a condo unit.

-In this article, we’ll cover the main topics you need to know about if you’re moving to, or even visiting Malaysia.
+In this article, we’ll cover the main topics you need to know if you’re moving to or even visiting Malaysia.
 We’ll dive into what it’s like to live in Malaysia as an expat, how to adapt to the lifestyle, and what cultural differences to expect.

-We’ll also take a tour through the most popular cities in Malaysia for expats and review the various avenues you have to obtain a visa that will allow you to live here long-term.
+Additionally, we’ll tour the most popular cities in Malaysia for expats and review ways to obtain a visa that’ll allow you to live here long-term.

-Living in Malaysia as an expat can be an exciting and rewarding experience, with a unique blend of cultures, delicious food, and a comfortable standard of living:
+Living in Malaysia as an expat can be an exciting and rewarding experience.
+With a unique blend of cultures, delicious food, and a comfortable standard of living, any expat can live comfortably in Malaysia.

-Malaysia is generally considered to be an affordable country to live in, especially compared to other expat destinations in Asia.
+Malaysia is generally considered an affordable country to live in, especially compared to other expat destinations in Asia.

-The cost of living in Malaysia varies depending on the city and lifestyle, but in general, it is possible to enjoy a comfortable lifestyle on a modest budget.
+The cost of living in Malaysia varies depending on the city and lifestyle, but it’s possible to enjoy a comfortable lifestyle on a modest budget.

 Groceries, transportation, and dining out are relatively inexpensive, although imported goods and high-end dining can be expensive.

-It’s advisable to use a real estate agent to find suitable accommodation that fits your budget and preferences.
+Using a real estate agent to find suitable accommodation that fits your budget and preferences is advisable.
 For this, websites like PropertyGuru and iProperty are good places to see what’s available on the market and get in touch with a realtor.

-As of 2023, property values in central neighborhoods of Kuala Lumpur, like Mont Kiara and KLCC, are about US$4,000 per sqm if you’d like to buy.
-Second-tier cities like Penang and Johor Bahru are closer to US$2,000 per sqm.
+Currently, property values in central neighborhoods of Kuala Lumpur, like Mont Kiara and KLCC, are about US$4,000 per sqm if you’d like to purchase real estate here.

 Public transportation in Malaysia is generally efficient and affordable, with trains, buses, and taxis readily available in major cities.

-The RapidKL and MyRapid systems in Kuala Lumpur and the KTM Komuter train system are popular transportation options for locals and expats alike.
-Ride-hailing apps like Grab are also widely used and can be a convenient way to get around.
+The RapidKL and MyRapid systems in Kuala Lumpur and the KTM Komuter train system are popular transportation options for locals and expats.

 Kuala Lumpur Transit MRT